rrd108/vue-mess-detector/docs/rules/rrd/big-vif.md

 Checks if the template has a `v-if` with more than 10 lines (warning) or 20 lines (error).
 Big `v-if` can be moved out to its own component.

+👉 Checkout this article [The Extract Conditional Pattern in Vue](https://michaelnthiessen.com/extract-conditional-pattern) by [Michael Thiessen](https://michaelnthiessen.com/)

 ## ❓ Why it's good to follow this rule?

 - **Readability**: Big `v-if` can be hard to read and understand.